 With a background in Occupational Therapy, Kathy has worked as an Assistive Technology Provider and Clinical Educator over the past 32 years.
 Kathy has been involved in the provision of high technology rehabilitation equipment with clients in a variety of diagnostic categories including pediatrics and bariatrics.
-In her current role as Manager, Clinical Sales Support & Education, Kathy provides clinical education and product consultation across Canada in all equipment categories including safe patient handling, bathroom safety, pressure management, seating and mobility.
+Kathy provides clinical education and consultation across Canada in all equipment categories including safe patient handling, bathroom safety, pressure management, seating and mobility.
 Her main area of interest and expertise is focused on complex rehab, specifically high technology powered mobility and controls.

 Participants will be able to describe 5 assessment considerations in determining potential driver control access.